awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartLabelDetection.md

 Required: No

  ** [NotificationChannel](#API_StartLabelDetection_RequestSyntax) **   <a name="rekognition-StartLabelDetection-request-NotificationChannel"></a>
 The Amazon SNS topic ARN you want Amazon Rekognition Video to publish the completion status of the label detection operation to\.
+The Amazon SNS topic must have a topic name that begins with *AmazonRekognition* if you are using the AmazonRekognitionServiceRole permissions policy\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No